 Late last year, Unity acquired VFX company Weta to expand its array of visual effects capabilities.
 Weta’s responsible for the effects in award-winning films and series like Lord of the Rings and Game of Thrones.
-A report in Variety says Unity’s ultimate goal for this move is to create “the next generation of real-time 3D content for the metaverse.”
+A report in Variety says Unity’s ultimate goal for this move is to create “

 As for Epic, they announced in a post last year that the company “completed a $1 billion round of funding”.
 With this, they plan to pursue the company’s vision for a metaverse, Epic CEO and founder Tim Sweeney said.

 “We are grateful to our new and existing investors who support our vision for Epic and the Metaverse.
 Their investment will help accelerate our work around building connected social experiences in Fortnite, Rocket League and Fall Guys…” he said.

 Roblox, on the other hand, has a slightly different tactic, hoping to build a metaverse made up of its current user base.
 Because its players are predominantly composed of teens and children, the company underlined greater safety protocols on its platform.